pinot-contrib/pinot-docs/basics/data-import/clp.md

 * We use the maximum possible length for the logtype and dictionary variable columns.
 * The dictionary and encoded variable columns are multi-valued columns.

+## Searching and decoding CLP-encoded fields

+There is currently no built-in support within Pinot for searching and decoding CLP-encoded fields.
+This will be added in future commits, potentially as a set of UDFs.
+The development of these features is being tracked in this [design doc](https://docs.google.com/document/d/1nHZb37re4mUwEA258x3a2pgX13EWLWMJ0uLEDk1dUyU/edit).